 What multigamy brings is a path to more intimate social connections that combines our individual needs with stronger social ties to community.
 Having the choice to explore deeper connections with more people can be seen as an evolutionary force.

 This is not a suggestion that there is anything wrong with choosing monogamy.
 I support all and any consensual relationship dynamics and structures that bring enrichment and purpose to the individuals involved.
-The basic toolkit we all need for healthy, intimate, autonomous and boundaried relationship is the same.
+The basic toolkit we all need for healthy, intimate, autonomous and boundaried relationships remains the same.

 If you are based in London, I run a London-based non-monogamous men’s support group and moderate several Facebook groups related to sex positivity and polyamory.